Did you know that many planners are already preparing for in-person meetings and hybrid events?

-While many event planners and hosts are shy to book new meetings, conferences, and events, our global procurement team is starting to see market compression and an increase in demand for both 2021 and 2022.
+While many event planners and hosts are shy to book new meetings, conferences, and hybrid events, our global procurement team is starting to see market compression and an increase in demand for both 2021 and 2022.
 Many top venues have new safety protocols and are offering lenient cancelation policies.
 Don’t get left behind!

 “With an increased demand, coupled with the reality that physical distancing requirements require unique space allocations, we are seeing a more dynamic relationship between sourcing and event design,” says Denise Farrell, Director Global Procurement for M&IW.
 “This shift is creating a powerful sourcing environment that deserves additional, dedicated attention.”

 To aid in this transition, we decided to bring more attention to this partnership.
-Below are the top 10 vital considerations our global procurement experts and event designers consider “new and emerging” when it comes to sourcing your near-future events.
+Below are the top 10 vital considerations our global procurement experts and event designers consider “new and emerging” when it comes to sourcing your near-future hybrid events.

 1. Start evaluating your plans for future meetings; at least through 2021

-A risk assessment can help you decide how, when, where and why to have your meeting or event.
+A risk assessment can help you decide how, when, where and why to have your meeting or hybrid event.
 Take into consideration the goals of the meeting and detail out the impact on your business or organization and attendee involvement.
 As we move through the next year, meetings will take on a different look and feel.
 Get creative and discover ways you can achieve the goal.
 It may be time to investigate the pros and cons of one in-person event, a few drivable regional events, or a unique hybrid event.
 Creativity and flexibility will win, verses avoiding the event all together

 With high compression in 2021, begin sourcing sooner rather than later to find appropriate availability.
 Especially, with physical distancing requirements.
 Many groups will be in the same situation and considering the same space options.
 Venues will be working to reschedule city-wide conventions and congresses many of which have been uprooted from their ‘normal’ time of year so layering them into an already full calendar will be tricky.
 This will leave fewer openings for meetings of various sizes.
 It may also be time to consider unique venues or hotels that are not as common.